rderimay/sane-scan-pdf/README.md

  --skip-empty-pages
    Remove empty pages from resulting PDF document (e.g. one sided doc in duplex mode) --optimize-images
    Runs an ImageMagick optimization script that should produce cleaner scans.
-   The optimization is done before `--skip-empty-image` is evaluated, meaning it should also help removing unneeded pages.
  --full-optimization
-   Uses another, more agressive, algorithm to clean up the images
+   Uses another, more agressive, algorithm to clean up the images.
+It produces excellent results when dealing with documents but will tend to destroy contained photos.

 OUTPUT
  -o, --output <outputfile>